DETAILED ACTION

 Quantity of Experimentation Necessary

-While it would not take any unnecessary experimentation to prepare the claimed 40 amino acid-long peptide of claim 1, applying it in a generic manner to any disease or condition characterized by excess matrix deposition or fibrosis would involve undue experimentation.
+While it would not take any unnecessary experimentation to prepare the claimed 40 amino acid-long peptide of claim 1, applying it in a generic manner to any disease or condition characterized by excess matrix deposition would involve undue experimentation.

 In view of the Wands factors as discussed above, it is the Examiner’s opinion that the claims are not fully enabled and one of skill in the art would have to engage in undue experimentation to practice the invention as claimed herein, without a reasonable assurance of success.